geoff1111/origin/README.md

 ---

-## Review Edition
-- This repository contains a Release of the **review EPUB edition** intended for discussion, critique, and intellectual engagement.
-- Feedback, criticism, and thoughtful discussion are welcome.

 ## Authors

 - Graeme Messer and Geoffrey Messer

 ## Notes
+- *Origin* took roughly four years to research and write and was originally published via Amazon KDP in November 2025.
+- Portions of the manuscript were reviewed and critiqued by readers from backgrounds including theology, law, pastoral ministry, and young-earth creationism.
 - The goal of this project is not polemics, but serious engagement with worldview-level assumptions underlying discussions of science, origins, and civilization.
 - Readers from differing philosophical and religious perspectives are encouraged to engage critically with the arguments presented.
-- *Origin* took roughly four years to research and write and was originally published via Amazon KDP in November 2025.
-- Portions of the manuscript were reviewed and critiqued by readers from backgrounds including theology, law, pastoral ministry, and young-earth creationism.
 - This project is intended as a serious contribution to discussions surrounding:
   + worldviews
   + philosophy of science
   + origins
   + civilization
   + Christianity and naturalism

-Thoughtful criticism, corrections, and discussion are welcome via GitHub Discussions.